phetsims/calculus-grapher/doc/implementation-notes.md

   x location, and label that line
 * Labeled Point - a feature that is available only via PhET-iO, which allows you to place a point on the f(x) curve at an arbitrary x location. and label that point.

+_Terminology alert!_ Core Description, introduced in version 1.1, uses different terms for some things.
+The most significant (confusing) differences are:

+* Graph is described as Graph Area.
+* Original Graph is described as Original Graph Area.
+* Original Curve is described as Primary Curve, f(x), or f(t).

 ## General Considerations